 The anticlustering problem is also considered in \cite{papenberg2021using,brusco2020combining,papenberg2024k}, where different diversity criteria and heuristic algorithms are proposed.
 Problem \eqref{eq:cls} can also be related to the Maximally Diverse Grouping Problem (MDGP) \citep{LAI2016780,schulz2023balanced,schulz2023balanceda,SCHULZ202142}, where the set of vertices of a graph has to be partitioned into disjoint subsets of sizes within a given interval, while maximizing the sum of the edge weights in the subset.
 In this context, the weights represent the distances between the nodes.
 MDGP belongs to the category of vertex-capacitated clustering problems \citep{johnson1993min}.
 From now on, we call \textit{anticlusters} the subsets $S_t$ for $t\in[T]$.

 Note that even if Assumption \ref{ass0} holds, the anticlustering partition can significantly influence the quality of the lower bound.
 Consider again the dataset in Figure \ref{fig:exdata}.
 We know from Figure \ref{fig:example2} that we can get a zero optimality gap by choosing the right partition $\mathcal{S}$.
-However, if we choose the wrong partition we can fail in certifing the optimality and get a large gap.
-Indeed, in Figure \ref{fig:example} we report a different anticlustering partition.
-Each subfigure corresponds to the four anticlusters $S_t$ $(t=1,\dots,4)$: we display the points assigned to $S_t$, the solution of the clustering problem restricted to $S_t$, and the corresponding centroids $\mu_{jt}$ for each cluster $j$ $(j=1,\dots,4)$.
-The within-cluster dissimilarity in this partition remains low: for every anticluster, the centroids $\mu_{jt}$ are far from the optimal cluster centroids $\mu^*_j$.
-The overall lower bound is $\sum_{t=1}^T\text{MSSC}(S_t,K) = 102.86$, leading to a large optimality gap of about $82\%$.
+However, if we choose the wrong partition we can fail in certifying the optimality and get a large gap.
+Indeed, Figure~\ref{fig:example} shows an alternative anticlustering partition.
+Each subfigure corresponds to one of the four anticlusters $S_t$ $(t=1,\dots,4)$ and displays the points assigned to $S_t$, the clustering solution restricted to $S_t$, and the corresponding centroids $\mu_{jt}$ for each cluster $j$ $(j=1,\dots,4)$.
+In this case, the centroids $\mu_{jt}$ are far from the optimal cluster centroids $\mu_j^*$ and the contribution of each subproblem to the overall lower bound is small.
+The resulting bound is $\sum_{t=1}^T \text{MSSC}(S_t,K) = 102.86$, which leads to a large optimality gap of about $82\%$.